The Centennial Institute is a legacy initiative created by The Foundation to celebrate its 100th anniversary.

 Centennial Institute Scholarships support Masters and PhD students in the Joint Master’s Program (JMP) offered by the University of Manitoba and the University of Winnipeg.

-Centennial Institute Study Allowance are available to any student enrolled in Years I or II of the Joint Masters Program (JMP) offered by the History Departments of the University of Manitoba and the University of Winnipeg.
+A Centennial Institute Study Award is available to any student enrolled in Years I or II of the Joint Masters Program (JMP) offered by the History Departments of the University of Manitoba and the University of Winnipeg.
+It is also available to MA students registered in Native Studies or Indigenous Governance at these two universities as well as MA students in Canadian Studies at St. Boniface University.

 Centennial Institute Grants for charitable organizations

-Centennial Institute Grants provide support to charitable organizations from across the province that undertake projects to enrich our appreciation of Manitoba history.
+Centennial Institute Grants provide grants up to $15,000 to charitable organizations from across the province that undertake projects to enrich our appreciation of Manitoba history.

 The following organizations received $15,000 grants in 2021 for projects that embellish appreciation of Manitoba’s history from diverse perspectives: